chef/chef-web-docs/chef_master/source/resource_windows_dfs_namespace.rst

 ``change_users``
    **Ruby Type:** Array | **Default Value:** ``[]``

-    Which users should have change access to the share.
+    Determines which users should have change access to the share.

 ``description``
    **Ruby Type:** String | ``REQUIRED``